RobWal/deep-sea-adventure/readme.md

 -   Utilising react JSX components in a dynamic way to populate the UI depending on the useContext

 # What I'm working towards now.
+1. I was informed that when players drown, they drop treasure in stacks of three at most.
+E.g. if they had seven treasures, there would be true stacks of three and one of one.
+Well, that's what I'm working towards now!
 1. ~~User friendly buttons need to be added to replace the currently unhelpful ? buttons used to save and load the game.~~ This will likely require the addition of a menu, to also add the ability for users to change the game speed in game, leave the current game, etc..". **Please note that I have decided I don't want to do this yet, to all my adoring fans, please sit tightly for these updates and enjoy the weird load/save buttons for now.

 # Ongoing improvements